-We provide products under federal government contracts that usually require performance over a period of several months to multiple years.
-Long-term contracts may be conditioned upon continued availability of congressional appropriations.
-Variances between anticipated budget and congressional appropriations may result in a delay, reduction or termination of these contracts.
+We provide products and services under federal government contracts that usually require performance over a period of several months to multiple years.
+Long-term contracts may be impacted based on when the government appropriated funds are available and to what level, which may result in a delay, reduction or termination of these contracts.

 Our federal government contracts are performed under cost-reimbursement contracts, time-and-materials contracts and fixed-price contracts.
 Cost-reimbursement contracts provide for reimbursement of costs and payment of a fee.
 The fee may be either fixed by the contract or variable, based upon cost control, quality, delivery and the customer's subjective evaluation of the work.
 Under time-and-materials contracts, we receive a fixed amount by labor category for services performed and are reimbursed for the cost of materials purchased to perform the contract.
 Under a fixed-price contract, we agree to perform specific work, which may include product R&D, for a fixed price and, accordingly, realize the benefit or detriment to the extent that the actual cost of performing the work differs from the contract price.
-In fiscal year 2022, approximately 11% of our total government revenues were generated from cost-reimbursement contracts with the federal government or our prime contractors, less than 1% from time-and-materials contracts and approximately 89% from fixed-price contracts.
+In fiscal year 2023, approximately 10% of our total government revenues were generated from cost-reimbursement contracts with the federal government or our prime contractors, less than 1% from time-and-materials contracts and approximately 90% from fixed-price contracts.

-Our allowable federal government contract costs and fees are subject to audit and review by the Defense Contracting Management Agency (DCMA) and the Defense Contract Audit Agency (DCAA), as discussed below under "- Regulatory Environment - Other Regulations."
+Our allowable federal government contract costs and fees are subject to audit and review by the Defense Contracting Management Agency (DCAA) and the Defense Contract Audit Agency (DCAA), as discussed below under "- Regulatory Environment - Other Regulations."